nginxinc/nginx-gateway-fabric/docs/installation.md

 > Gateway [Listener](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.Listener)
 > configured for those ports.
 If you'd like to use different ports in your listeners,
 > update the manifests accordingly.

+NGINX Gateway Fabric will use this Service to set the Addresses field in the Gateway Status resource.
+A LoadBalancer Service sets the status field to the IP address and/or Hostname.
+If no Service exists, the Pod IP address is used.

 ### Create a NodePort Service